-Click on More info about this sutta to learn more about a sutta.
+Click on to learn more about a sutta.

 Right-click (Windows) or control-click (Macintosh) to download to your hard disk.